SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 ## Myth of Barter

 Good ol' "Rob" inserts his usual simplistic critique of MMT.
-He points out in pre-colonial Africa Mosler is saying there was a non-monetary economy, until the British came in to force the natives to grow coffee by imposing coercive tax liabilities --- the infamous and downright cruel Hut Tax.
+He points out, for the case of pre-colonial Africa, Mosler is saying there was a non-monetary economy, until the British came in to force the natives to grow coffee by imposing coercive tax liabilities --- the infamous and downright cruel Hut Tax.

 Rob claims Mosler is being contradictory with Randall Wray, since Wray insists there were never pure barter economies.
 The thing is, both Mosler